Humanitarian aid from Chernivtsi Eparchy of UOC delivered to Sviatohirsk Lavra

 The collection of aid was organized with the blessing of Metropolitan Meletiy of Chernivtsi and Bukovyna.

-The organizer of the collection, Oksana (Maria) Tsiuha, expressed gratitude to all who responded to the needs of the Lavra: "We thank everyone who participates in our collections for the Sviatohirsk Lavra!
+The organizer of the collection, Oksana (Maria) Tsiuha, expressed gratitude to everyone who responded to the needs of the Lavra: "We thank everyone who participates in our collections for the Sviatohirsk Lavra!
 Your help is very important.
 We spent donations sent by people from all over Ukraine to purchase the boards.
-These building materials are vital for the restoration of buildings after shelling, but it is almost impossible to buy them nearby."
+These building materials are critically needed to restore the buildings after the shelling, but it is almost impossible to buy them nearby."

-Maria also noted the contribution of ordinary believers: "We thank the parishioners of the churches in the villages of Chahor and Velykyi Kuchuriv, who made a whole ton of sour cabbage for the Sviatohirsk residents, as well as the believers from Korovia, Drachyntsi, Vashkivtsi, who donated products.
-We thank Serv. of God Olena for the medicines provided and Serv. of God Natalia from Kamianets-Podilskyi for her active love."
+Maria also noted the contribution of ordinary believers: "We thank the parishioners of the churches in the villages of Chahor and Velykyi Kuchuriv, who pickled a whole ton of the sour cabbage for the Sviatohirsk residents, as well as the believers from Korovia, Drachyntsi, Vashkivtsi, who donated products.
+We thank S.o.G.
+Olena for the donated medicines and S.o.G.
+Natalia from Kamianets-Podilskyi for her active love."

-Besides the Sviatohirsk Lavra, the Bukovynians delivered humanitarian aid to the Holy Intercession Women's Monastery in the city of Lyman, which is in difficult conditions and therefore in great need of help.
+In addition to the Sviatohirsk Lavra, the Bukovynians delivered humanitarian aid to the Holy Protection Women's Monastery in the city of Lyman, which is in difficult conditions and therefore in great need of help.